Practical information

 How much wallpaper do I need?

-We strongly recommend to always order a little bit more than you need.
-You can make mistakes when wallpapering, or in time some damage may occur on your walls.
-In these circumstances it’s handy to have some extra wallpaper ready.
-On reorder, colors might slightly differ and we are not liable for these color differences between batches.
-The amount of wallpaper you need depends on the pattern repeat and drop size of your chosen pattern.
+We strongly recommend always ordering a little more than you need.
+Mistakes can happen during wallpapering, or over time some damage may occur to your walls.
+In these cases, it’s handy to have some extra wallpaper on hand.
+When reordering, colors might differ slightly, and we are not liable for any color differences between batches.
+The amount of wallpaper you need depends on the pattern repeat and drop size of your chosen design.

 Calculate wallpaper